So you want to start your culinary career with a job in a professional kitchen?

 Utilize Your Institution’s Career Services

-One of the advantages of a formal culinary education at an institution like Escoffier is that students receive career assistance while in school and lifetime support after graduation.
+One of the advantages of a formal culinary education at an institution like Escoffier is that students receive career assistance while in school and support after graduation.

 The Career Services staff provide a wide range of services to prepare current students and graduates to build a successful career, including resume writing assistance, job application and interview preparation, industry referrals, networking opportunities, and job listings.